 Murder: The willful killing of one human being by another.

 Manslaughter: The killing of another person through negligence or non-negligence.

-Forcible sex Offenses: Any sexual act directed against another person, forcibly and/or against that person's will; or not forcibly or against the person's will where the victim is incapable of giving consent (male or female).
+Sexual Assault: Any sexual act directed against another person, without consent of the victim, including instances where the victim is incapable of giving consent.